tungli/F5170-python/2_Fundamentals/README.md

  * Can you create a list which contains the plasma names and their temperature?

 Now use your function to calculate the Debye lengths of all plasmas with only one function call.
+Be aware that vector element-wise vector division and multiplication require different functions than normal division/multiplication.

 ## Larmor radius
 What will be the trajectory of a charged partice with an initial velocity in homogeneous magnetic field?